BDC Hamburger Icon

 Open row

-Whether you want to be your own boss or just to shore up some extra cash, there are several cheap businesses you can start with little in the way of money.
-Sure, you may not become the next Facebook or Apple overnight with just a business idea and $500 in your pocket, but there are plenty of opportunities to launch a small business with an equally small investment.
+Nearly 90 percent of millionaires are business owners, proving that entrepreneurship is a powerful path to financial success.
+Whether you dream of being your own boss or simply want to earn some extra cash, starting a business doesn’t have to break the bank.
+You might not create the next Facebook or Apple overnight with just a business idea and $500 in your pocket, but there are plenty of opportunities to launch a business with minimal investment.
+When reviewing these cheap business ideas, consider your interests, strengths and current resources.

 20 cheap businesses you can start with $500 or less